So you’ve decided to jump on the ecommerce train and that Amazon.com is a good place to start. But how do you decide what to sell on Amazon?

 When deciding if a product can be profitable, these proven criteria can definitely help:

-- Seasonal – If a product is seasonal (Christmas lights, Halloween costumes, etc.), it means your revenue is season as well.
-Skip seasonal products, if you want year-round sales.
+- Evergreen — You want a product that you can sell all year round and possibly something that customers need to purchase again and again.
+If a product is seasonal (Christmas lights, Halloween costumes, etc.), it means your revenue is seasonal as well.

 - Available on wholesalers — If you plan to sell on Amazon, you should also have a manufacturer or supplier in mind to get the products from.
 (Check this list of private label manufacturers, if you have no idea where to start).

-- Price – Go for products that you can sell for $20 to $75 because aiming for too low makes it hard to earn money unless you’re going wholesale with thousands of inventory.
-Aiming for too high means you might not have enough buyers.
+- Price — Go for products that you can sell for $20 to $75.
+Aiming too low makes it hard to earn a profit unless you’re going wholesale with thousands of inventory.
+Aiming too high means you might not have enough buyers.

-People who sell on Amazon and share their journey about it on a separate blog will always have a list of the best selling products on Amazon every so often.
+People who sell on Amazon and share their journey about it on a blog will post a list of the best selling products on Amazon every so often.

-You can learn a lot by comparing notes between sellers.
+You can learn a lot by reading these blog posts.

-This may require some time to go through reviews, but it’s worth it if you’re digging deep into your product research.
+Going through reviews takes time, but it’s worth it if you’re digging deep into your product research.